 What to Perform

 - Two selections from the standard solo repertoire.
 The selections should vary in style, tempo and time periods.
 Ask your private teacher or school/church ensemble director for suggestions as to what to prepare.
-A list of suggested pieces is available here.
 If you have further questions regarding the repertoire requirement, contact the Department of Music for advice.

 - Introduce yourself and the selections you will perform, including title and composer.

 - Vocalists and pianists should perform from memory.

 - Instrumentalists should bring their own instruments with the exception of large instruments such as timpani, mallet percussion, drum set, tuba or double bass.
 The Department of Music will provide these instruments for your use.
 Please let us know in advance if you plan to use a Longwood University instrument.

 - Accompaniment: If your audition selections require piano accompaniment, they should be performed with piano, not a tape.
 You may bring your accompanist or request a Longwood staff accompanist when you set your audition date.
 If you request a staff accompanist, you must provide original music no later than ten days prior to your audition.
 Photo copies of music will not be accepted.
 If you choose a Longwood University accompanist, you will have a 10-15 minute rehearsal time before your audition.

 After your performance you will have a short informal interview with the Music Faculty.
 During this interview you will be asked about your degree program choices and career goals.
 This is the time for you to ask any questions you may have.

 After the audition and interview you will be given a placement exam in theory.